alscarpan/windows-driver-docs/windows-driver-docs-pr/spb/handling-multi-spi-requests.md

 -   One or two transfer phases - a _write_ phase, followed by an optional _read_ phase.
 -   A variable number of bytes to be transmitted at the beginning of the _write_ phase in single-SPI mode, before switching to the specified multi-SPI mode.
 -   Where a _read_ phase is provided, a variable number of _wait cycles_ between _write_ and _read_ phases - clock cycles where no data is to be transferred.

+The following restrictions apply to this structure:
 -   The [**SPB\_TRANSFER\_LIST**](https://docs.microsoft.com/windows-hardware/drivers/ddi/spb/ns-spb-spb_transfer_list) _TransferPhases_ structure in the request must contain exactly one or two entries.
 The first entry describes a buffer that contains data to write to the device.
 The second, optional, entry describes a buffer used to hold data read from the device.
 -   Each [**SPB\_TRANSFER\_LIST\_ENTRY**](https://docs.microsoft.com/windows-hardware/drivers/ddi/spb/ns-spb-spb_transfer_list_entry) structure in the transfer list must specify a **DelayInUs** value of zero.

 ## Transfer Flow
 During a multi-SPI transfer, the controller is expected to execute the following operations:
-1. If _WritePhaseSingleSpiByteCount_ is non-zero, initialize in single-SPI mode, otherwise goto (3)
+1. If _WritePhaseSingleSpiByteCount_ is zero, goto (3)
-2. Transmit _WritePhaseSingleSpiByteCount_ bytes of the _write_ phase buffer, provided in the first entry of the _TransferPhases_ transfer list.
+2. Transmit in single-SPI mode _WritePhaseSingleSpiByteCount_ bytes of the _write_ phase buffer, provided in the first entry of the _TransferPhases_ transfer list.
-3. Switch to the specified multi-SPI mode
-4. Determine the number of remaining bytes to transmit, by subtracting both the _WaitCycleByteCount_, and _WritePhaseSingleSpiByteCount_ from the total size of the _write_ phase buffer.
+3. Determine the number of remaining bytes to transmit, by subtracting both the _WaitCycleByteCount_, and _WritePhaseSingleSpiByteCount_ from the total size of the _write_ phase buffer.
-5. Transmit remaining bytes
+5. Transmit remaining bytes in specified multi-SPI (dual or quad) mode.
-6. If no read phase is provided, transfer is completed.
+6. If no read phase is provided in the _TransferPhases_ list, transfer is completed.
 7. Execute the wait cycles, through either internal controller configuration or by transmitting remaining _WaitCycleByteCount_ from the end of the _write_ phase buffer.
 8. Switch modes and begin receiving bytes from the bus, into the _read_ phase buffer, provided in the second entry of the _TransferPhases_ transfer list.